The relationship between UX wireframe and UX research

 What do we learn from such research?

 UX research reveals the goals for each application, possible pain points, typical behaviours, needs, and desires.
-Looking into existing competitors’ or previous workflows can highlight the key challenges and successes of past operations, delivering discussions into how to do things better.
+Looking into existing competitors’ or previous workflows can highlight past operations’ key challenges and successes, delivering discussions on how to do things better.

-Mapping out workflows and sequences in wireframes provides a visual journey that’s much easier to understand, and also define the number of steps required to achieve any given goal.
+Mapping out workflows and sequences in wireframes provides a visual journey that’s much easier to understand and also defines the number of steps required to achieve any given goal.

 How should we apply those findings?

 The enhanced functionality of each improved system needs to include all the valuable elements with the unnecessary parts removed.
-By examining the workflow, combined with user needs and reactions, we can deliver each fresh layout with an upgraded user experience.
+By examining the workflow and user needs and reactions, we can deliver each fresh layout with an upgraded user experience.

 Will prototyping tools replace UX and UI wireframes in UX research?

-As the technology we use becomes more innovative and intuitive, each of the tools we use to present workflow and drive discussion becomes easier to work with.
-They provide far better crossovers and options for UX researchers to use as part of the design and research journeys.
+As our technology becomes more innovative and intuitive, each tool we use to present workflow and drive discussion becomes easier to work with.
+They provide far better crossovers and options for UX researchers to use in their design and research journeys.

-We see prototyping tools steadily take the place of wireframing in UX research, as prototyping provides far more opportunities for testing and feedback, as well as usability.
+We see prototyping tools steadily replace wireframing in UX research, as prototyping provides far more opportunities for testing, feedback, and usability.
 They also deliver far superior opportunities to physically test flows and processes in real-time digital arenas.

 Delivering useable data takes more than sketches and introductory dialogue

-In the research field, we strive for the data that drives decision-making.
+In the research field, we strive for the data that drives decision-making – for both user and client approval.
 High-fidelity prototype options provide far more of what we need than most first-stage wireframe conversations.

 With the ease of operation of all digital tools becoming simpler, it’s a seemingly simple jump to prototyping instead of paper and pen or even custom wireframe software.
 If they deliver higher-quality results, making moving through the process a little more seamless, straightforward, and speedy—especially in the hands of UX researchers—then why shouldn’t they be the tools to utilise and depend on moving forward?